Rango

 The inciting incident occurs at 14 minutes when Rango arrives in Dirt, a lawless frontier town suffering from a severe water shortage.
 The townsfolk are desperate, fearful, and on the brink of collapse..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The townspeople make Rango their new sheriff.
+This shows the protagonist's commitment to The townspeople make Rango their new sheriff.
 He accepts the badge and the responsibility, choosing to embrace his fabricated identity and commit to protecting the town., moving from reaction to action.

 The Collapse moment at 85 minutes (76% through) represents the emotional nadir.
 Here, Rango is revealed as a fraud and a liar.
 The town rejects him, calling him a fake.
 He walks into the desert alone, stripped of his identity, his badge, and his purpose.
 His invented persona dies., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.